The Best Mexican Beef Short Ribs this Side of the Dutch Oven

 I remember my grandma always tossed in a couple of bone marrow bones into her pot with the short ribs.
 I swear it gave all the ingredients a buttery flavor.
 For those of you who’ve tasted bone marrow you know what I’m talking about.
 For the rest of you who haven’t, don’t knock it ‘til you try it.

-We recently tested our own beef short ribs in our new IMUSA Enamel Dutch Oven and they turned out perfect, better than perfect, if there’s such a thing.
+We recently tested our own beef short ribs in an enamel Dutch oven and they turned out perfect, better than perfect, if there’s such a thing.
 The meat just slid off the bone.
 Are you craving some yet?
 Gosh darn it ‘cause I am.

 Beef Short Ribs (Costillas de Res)